A Feasibility Study of Differentially Private Summary Statistics and Regression Analyses with Evaluations on Administrative and Survey Data: Conclusions from the Case Study

 \subsection{Challenges}

-Through our study, we found that existing DP regression analyses were limited in applicability and often added more noise than needed to protect privacy.
-For example, suppose there are four coefficients in the regression model.
-The tested DP methods add noise to the design matrix, which has 10 sufficient statistics.
-The added noise is multiplicative rather than additive, resulting in highly noisy estimates that were of little practical use.
-Other DP methods we reviewed in Section \ref{subsec:reg} could possibly perform better in other evaluations, but they did not meet our inclusion criteria, such as not reporting standard errors.
-Similar to some of the mean and quantile methods, more research is needed to develop methods that are robust to other data types.
-Many of the methods we reviewed were limited to particular applications or had unrealistic assumptions about the data.
+We find that existing DP regression methods are limited in applicability and often add high levels of noise.
+The only methods we found that met our inclusion criteria perturb the sufficient statistics prior to computing the noisy regression estimates.
+We identify three primary shortcomings with perturbing the sufficient statistics.
+First, the privacy budget must be split $\frac{(k + 1)\cdot(k + 2)}{2}$ times for $k$ coefficients.
+Second, when perturbing the sufficient statistics, the added noise becomes multiplicative rather than additive.
+Third, most methods are designed for normal data, so, when applied to skewed data, the results worsen significantly because of increased sensitivity.

-Besides the methodological issues, we encountered challenges with coding the various algorithms.
-We sometimes discovered errors in pseudocode from a manuscript and from code we collected from GitHub or from the author(s).
-Overall, these were minor issues, and we informed the author(s) of bugs.
-However, obtaining code for applications was more problematic.
-Though we do not expect privacy researchers to provide production-ready code, we often discovered the research code to be messy, hard to read, and difficult to alter for our use cases.
-This situation is still preferable to not having any code or hand-coding the method based on the paper.
-We encountered this problem a few times, which prevented us from implementing some approaches.
-We reached out to author(s) when no code was available.
-If the author(s) did not respond, we attempted to code the methods ourselves.
-But, in some cases, the manuscript did not provide enough information for us to implement the method and was thus excluded from the feasibility study.
+Besides methodological issues, we encounter challenges with coding the various algorithms.
+For instance, obtaining code for applications and ensuring it is error-free presents challenges.
+Although we do not expect academics to provide production-ready code, code often fell short of standards for reproducibility like those outlined by the American Economic Association.\footnote{American Economic Association's Data and Code Availability Policy.
+Accessed: 2023-05-18. https://www.aeaweb.org/journals/data/data-code-policy} Research code was often messy, hard to read, and difficult to alter for our use cases.
+In some cases, the issues are minor and were easily addressed through consultation with the authors.
+In other cases, we could not use the method due to a lack of functioning code.
+When no code was available and the author(s) did not respond, we attempted to code the methods ourselves.
+But, in some cases, the manuscript does not provide enough information for us to implement the method and is thus excluded from the feasibility study.
 These issues emphasize the importance of open-source code to facilitate wider use and acceptance of DP algorithms in practice.
-For example, OpenDP from Harvard University and SmartNoise from Microsoft are developing a suite of open-source software tools to implement DP methods.
-These platforms are still under development, which is why we did not use their code for the feasibility study, but they may offer improved solutions in the future.
+For example, OpenDP from Harvard University is developing a suite of open-source software tools to implement DP methods.
+These platforms are still under development, but they may offer improved solutions in the future.